the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 The installation process on macOS is fairly similar to the Linux process.
 Use *homebrew* or *MacPorts* to install the libraries as above.
 JACK doesn't work properly on macOS anymore, so there's no need to install it.

+Here's a guide how to get Portacle running despite Apple's security theatre: https://portacle.github.io/#get-mac .
+It works!

 Then, use the macOS bootstrap script instead of the Linux one: https://github.com/the-drunk-coder/megra/blob/master/portacle-bootstrap-macos.sh

-There might be some error message during startup, those can safely be ignored !
+There might be some (or a lot of) error message during startup, those can safely be ignored !
+Just click on "Accept" (or press the respective button) when they occur.
+They're fairly annoying, i'm working on that.

 ## Windows
 Now, I must admit that I don't stable access to a Windows machine, and I'm not well-versed anymore